 So now you are in the second gear.
 Drive a bit for the engine to warm up and for you to get comfortable.
 You might want to close the choke now.

-You will soon notice that the RPM (rotations per minute) of the engine increase.
+You will soon notice that the RPM (rotations per minute) of the engine increases.
 This is the time to change it to the next gear.
 Listen carefully to the engine.
 The sound should be smooth and pretty nice to hear.

 5. Change gears and practice taking a turn

 You are on the road and need to take a turn now.
-Like driving a manual car, you need to put the Vespa back to 2nd gear.
+Like driving a manual car, you need to put the Vespa back in 2nd gear.
 So before you approach the corner, decrease your speed, pull in the left lever and turn the clutch forward into the 2nd gear.

 Like an automatic Vespa, do not break or accelerate at the turn.
 Once you are out of the turn accelerate and turn the clutch back to the 3rd and/or 4th gear.